ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 - B13-M: B13.
 Fires a macro to cycle your ship's NAV Beacon between WING/OFF

 NOTE: This only works if your System's Panel (RHS Panel in Ship) is at the "home" position.
-Unfortuneately the games does not let me determine which TABS or previous selection has been made.
+Unfortunately the games does not let me determine which TABS or previous selection has been made.
 So, if not at HOME, you will get a random result.

 Modified actions